AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

    ![In Assets UI, open quick actions menu to see desktop actions](assets/desktop_actions_in_card_view.png)

-   *Figure: In Assets UI, open quick actions menu to see desktop actions.*
+   *Figure: In Assets UI, open the quick actions menu to see desktop actions.*

    These desktop actions are also available when you click the **Desktop Actions** option in the toolbar after selecting the asset or from the toolbar in the asset page.